-- It is possible to cycle anywhere in the Town relatively quickly - Terrain is flat with attractive physical surroundings - Climate is mild.
-An increasing number of people cycle year-round - Town government and staff are positive about developing Active Transportation.
+- It is possible to cycle anywhere in the Town relatively quickly; - · Terrain is flat with attractive physical surroundings; - · Climate is mild.
+An increasing number of people cycle year-round; - Town government and staff are positive about developing Active Transportation.
 Over the last ten years some improvements have been made to infrastructure, cycling facilities and education.
-As a result, the number of cyclists has increased - most noticeably during the pandemic - The Town advertises itself and has officially been recognized by Share The Road Coalition as a Bicycle Friendly Community
+As a result, the number of cyclists has increased - most noticeably during the pandemic; - The Town advertises itself and has officially been recognized as a Bicycle Friendly Community.